alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 | 1 m | 150 g |
 | 50 cm | 19 g |

-As you can see the weight quickly becomes impractical for a drone as we go down: it is very much impossible with the current state of the art to build a 50 cm dirigible and keep its weight under 20 grams.
+Weight quickly becomes impractical for a drone as we go down: it is very much impossible with the current state of the art to build a 50 cm dirigible and keep its weight under 20 grams.
 We would be hard pushed to include any kind of electronics: